Best Air Purifier for Allergies Buying Guide

 CADR and ACH Ratings

 One other very important thing you should look out for when buying an air purifier is the CADR and ACH Ratings, What are they?

-CADR (Clean Air Delivery Rate); The CADR rating of a particular air purifier tells you how functional it is in cleaning the air of a particular room size.
-You can compare two air purifier to know which is best using the CADR rating.
-CADR rating measures three major pollutions; Dust, Tobacco Smoke, Pollen and the ratings are being displayed in sequence i.e 210/160/200 each rating for each pollution.
+CADR (Clean Air Delivery Rate); The CADR rating of a particular air purifier tells you how functional it is in cleaning the air of particular room size.
+You can compare two air purifiers to know which is best using the CADR rating.
+CADR rating measures three major pollutions; Dust, Tobacco Smoke, Pollen, and the ratings are being displayed in sequence i.e 210/160/200 each rating for each pollution.
 Just like it is with any other rating, the higher the number, the higher the effectiveness of the air purifier.
-The Association of Home Appliance Manufacturers (AHAM) developed the CADR ratings and only manufacturers that pass their test will be able to display CADR ratings on their devices so not all air purifiers has it.
+The Association of Home Appliance Manufacturers (AHAM) developed the CADR ratings and only manufacturers that pass their test will be able to display CADR ratings on their devices so not all air purifiers have it.